-Compositionality is also a feature of the physical universe, with ever increasing complexity in structures and relationships within physics, chemistry, biology, and their direct and indirect products, at least until the 2nd law of thermodynamics wins and no structure remains?
-Compositionality in the universe explains why the combination of mathematical representation and reasoning plays a key role in scientific explanation.
-(Sciences that focus only on numerical features, e.g. relationships between measures or between frequencies of co-occurrences miss out on the deepest structural features of the universe.)
+Compositionality in the universe explains why the combination of mathematical representation and reasoning plays a central role in scientific explanations.
+However, sciences that focus only on numerical features, e.g. relationships between measures, or frequencies of co-occurrences, as is common in the social and behavioural sciences (Andreski,1974), miss out on the deepest structural features of the universe.